 Health Insurance Coverage for International Students

 It is a New Jersey state law that all undergraduate students attending a University must have proof of health insurance coverage.
 All international students are automatically billed for health insurance available through Rider University.
-If you have insurance coverage similar to what Rider offers, you can bring a copy of your insurance policy, in English, to the Center for International Education’s office.
+If you have insurance coverage similar to what Rider offers, you can request a waiver here.

 If you have any questions concerning our health insurance policy, please feel free to review the plan available from Student Health Services.

 Immunizations & Health Forms

 Rider, in compliance with New Jersey State Law and Regulations, requires that all students submit immunization records.
 It is mandatory that all health forms be filled out by your physician prior to your arrival at Rider.
 Visit the Student Health Services page to download the Student Health Record forms and the Meningitis Vaccine Reporting form.